in

 • S. uncinata, rainbow fern, peacock fern.
 Creeping stems to 24 inch (61 cm) long with metallic, blue-green leaves.

-How to Grow Sarracenia — Pitcher Plant
+How to Grow Pitcher Plant — Sarracenia

-How to Grow Strobilanthes
+How to Grow Persian Shield — Strobilanthes